microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 To resolve, click on the **'More info'** link and then click the **'Run anyway'** button.
 You can check this [knowledge base article](https://www.itsupportguides.com/knowledge-base/windows-10/windows-defender-smartscreen-prevented-an-unrecognized-app-error/){:target="_blank"} for more details.

-## WiFi Configuration
+## Wi-Fi Configuration

-### Cannot connect to a WiFi hotspot.
+### Cannot connect to a Wi-Fi hotspot.

-This may be because the WiFi network needs extra certification (other than WPA/WPA2) or open WiFi requires a captive portal to log in such as Starbucks WiFi.
+This may be because the Wi-Fi network needs extra certification (other than WPA/WPA2) or open Wi-Fi requires a captive portal to log in such as Starbucks Wi-Fi.

-To resolve, try to use WiFi with normal WPA/WPA2 authentication.
+To resolve, try to use Wi-Fi with normal WPA/WPA2 authentication.

-### Cannot connect to 5 GHz WiFi.
+### Cannot connect to 5 GHz Wi-Fi.

-Currently, DevKit only can connect to 2.4 GHz WiFi, 5 GHz is not supported due to hardware restrictions.
+Currently, DevKit only can connect to 2.4 GHz Wi-Fi, 5 GHz is not supported due to hardware restrictions.

 ## Cloud Provisioning